PragnaNagendra/Project-House-Prices---Advanced-Regression-Techniques/README.md

 2)	Model Training:
-In model training we train each model on the training set, applying hyperparameter tuning using techniques like grid search where applicable.We utilize GridSearchCV to perform an exhaustive search over specified parameter values for the estimator, optimizing hyperparameters during training.
+In model training we train each model on the training set, applying hyperparameter tuning using techniques like grid search where applicable.
+We utilize GridSearchCV to perform an exhaustive search over specified parameter values for the estimator, optimizing hyperparameters during training.

 3)	Cross-Validation: